Skip to main content

 Display the response to the customer and allow them to find and select your lender record in their supplier list.
 Store the supplier id as supplier and use it in future transactions.

-If this is the first time you have lent to this SMB customer, you may need to create yourself as a new supplier in their accounting platform.
+If this is the first time you have lent to this SMB customer, you may need to create yourself as a new supplier in their accounting software.

 1. Use our Get create/update supplier model to get the expected data for the supplier creation request payload.
 The data required can vary depending on the platform.

-2. Use that payload to call the Create supplier endpoint to create the new supplier record in the accounting platform.
+2. Use that payload to call the Create supplier endpoint to create the new supplier record in the accounting software.

 codatLending.loanWriteback.suppliers.create({